Code-Institute-Submissions/OliverGray03-MS3/README.md

 - Tablet
 - [Desktop](https://olivergray03.github.io/MS3/wireframes/ExPlantaDesktopwireframes.pdf)

+## Database
+For the backend of the project i used MongoDb to store and retrieve all the data.
+This database was set up with 3 main collections:
+- Users.
+This collection stored all the user details, username, password firstname and saved recipes.
+- Recipes.
+This collection contained all the details needed for the recipe cards, name, image, servings, method, ingredients etc. These were stored in a mix of arrays and strings.
+- Categories.
+This collection stored the "meal type", Breakfast, Lunch or Dinner.

 ## Design
 - I chose to go with a neutral mixed with predominantly green colour scheme as i felt this matched the "Vegan" philosophy of my target audience.
 The color scheme was inspired by [Coolers](https://coolors.co/palettes/trending/white,green,#3ca542) and is shown below: